 How to format your CV

-The format and layout of your CV can make or break your application, and it’s just as important as the content.
+When you write a CV, the format and layout can make or break your application; and it’s just as important as the content.
 Your CV must be clear, concise and professional looking.
 Here are some tips for formatting success:

 Length: Your CV should fit two pages comfortably.
 If it’s just shy or spilling over, adjust the font size or margins to ensure your CV looks complete.

-Tailoring: It’s fine to keep a generic version of your CV for your own records, but if you’re applying for a job, it must be tailored to every application.
+Tailoring: It’s fine to keep a generic version of your CV for your own records, but if you’re applying for a job, you must tailor it to every application.

-Headings: A bold heading should introduce every section of your CV to ensure the document is easily digestible.
+Headings: A bold heading should introduce every section to ensure the document is easily digestible.

-Proofreading and consistency: Keep your formatting consistent throughout your CV to maintain a professional look.
+Proofreading and consistency: Keep your formatting consistent when you write a CV to maintain a professional look.
 Proofread your CV thoroughly and don’t solely rely on Word’s spellcheck as it won’t catch every error.
 For example, you may have written ‘manger’ (which is technically correct) but meant ‘manager’.